18F/joining-18f/pages/roles-and-teams.md

 ## See also

 We also encourage you to consider applying to the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service), which includes opportunities at a broad range of agencies.
-If you choose to apply to USDS, please use the referral code of "18F" when submitting the application.
+If you do apply to USDS, please use the referral code "18F" when submitting the application.